cdxcore.subdir#

 List of arguments to exclude from generating an unique ID.
 Examples of such non-functional arguments are workflow controls (debugging) and i/o elements.

-List of parameter types to exclude from generating an unique ID.
+List of parameter types or names of type to exclude from generating an unique ID.
 Examples of such non-functional arguments are workflow controls (debugging) and i/o elements.
+Strings are compated to type(arg).__name__.

 version_auto_classbool, default True